Kong/docs.konghq.com/app/konnect/api-products/service-documentation.md

 content_type: how-to
 ---

-A core function of the Dev Portal is publishing service descriptions and API specs.
-Developers can use the Dev Portal to access, consume, and register new applications against your services.
+A core function of the Dev Portal is publishing API product descriptions and API specs.
+Developers can use the Dev Portal to access, consume, and register new applications against your API product.

-Through API Products, you can also publish any service in your catalog and its documentation to the Dev Portal.
-Publishing services to the Dev Portal is the only way to expose your service to developers.
-Once the service is published and available to developers, they can apply for access by [registering](/konnect/dev-portal/dev-reg/) a developer account.
+Through API Products, you can also publish any API product in your catalog and its documentation to the Dev Portal.
+Publishing API products to the Dev Portal is the only way to expose your service to developers.
+Once the API product is published and available to developers, they can apply for access by [registering](/konnect/dev-portal/dev-reg/) a developer account.
 You can also [manage](/konnect/dev-portal/access-and-approval/manage-devs/) access to the Dev Portal from the {{site.konnect_saas}} interface.

-## Service descriptions
+## API product descriptions

-You can provide extended descriptions of your services with a Markdown (`.md`) file.
+You can provide extended descriptions of your API products with a Markdown (`.md`) file.
 The contents of this file will be displayed as the introduction to your API in the Dev Portal.
-Service descriptions can be any markdown document that describes your service:
+API product descriptions can be any markdown document that describes your service:

 * Release notes
 * Support and SLA